COVID-19 pandemic in Alberta: ABTraceTogether

 On May 1, the province released a digital encounter logging app, ABTraceTogether—developed by Deloitte and based on the BlueTrace protocol and Singapore's TraceTogether app—which generates random IDs transmitted via Bluetooth and logged by the app on other users' phones.
-If a user tests positive, their ID can be flagged by the system and other users notified, which can help to speed up initial contact tracing.
+If a user tests were positive, their ID can be flagged by the system and other users notified, which can help to speed up initial contact tracing.
 Officials stated that the app was the first of its kind to be deployed within North America.

 iOS limitations prevent ABTraceTogether from running in the background on iPhone, and thus require it to be open and in the foreground in order to operate.
 This limitation does not impact the Android version, which is able to run in the background.
 Alberta NDP critic for democracy and ethics Heather Sweet displayed concern for the limitation and privacy implications tied to it, arguing that "when you're keeping your device open at all times when you're using it, the question becomes, how is that data being stored if you're collected it from somebody else and how is it being used?"

 On July 31, 2020, the Canadian federal government launched COVID Alert, which is based on Apple Inc. and Google's Exposure Notification system.
 It operates in a similar manner to ABTraceTogether, using APIs implemented at the OS level on both Android and iOS to overcome the aforementioned limitations on background operation.
 It also does not require the provision of personally-identifiable information to use.
 In August 2020, the Alberta government reported that it wanted to shift ABTraceTogether to Exposure Notification to create interoperability with COVID Alert, but alleged that the federal government was preventing them from releasing updates to the iOS version due to Apple's partnership with it.
 It was later announced that Alberta would adopt and migrate users to COVID Alert.